uxlfoundation/foundation/README.md

 * `Math` - This groups covers topics related to math operations.

-* `Image` - This groups covers topics related to image processing operations.

 * `AI` - This group covers topics related to AI operations.

 * `Hardware` - This group covers topics related to the